10 Strong Takeaways From Disappointing 2023 Red Sox Season

 The Red Sox were not letting a franchise player go last offseason.
 Boston locked in Rafael Devers to a long-term, lucrative extension to be the centerpiece of the Red Sox lineup for years to come.

-Yes, the 26-year-old did not flourish out of the gates and his defense took a step back (-9 defensive runs saved).
+It’s true the 26-year-old struggled out of the gates and his defense took a step back (-9 defensive runs saved).

 By season’s end, however, Devers looked like the superstar Boston paid him to be.
 Devers posted an .851 OPS with 33 home runs, the second-most of his career, and 100 RBIs in 2023.